madsportslab/gmeta/README.md

 ## Description

-Static is for sites where content is generally unchanged, a blog with commenting and API backend that keeps a lot of state server-side is not a great use case for static.
+static is for sites where content is generally unchanged, a blog with commenting and API backend that keeps a lot of state server-side is not a great use case for static.
-However, if you'd like a simple way of creating web content using a concise templating language that allows greater levels of re-use and control over the look and feel, then static is for you.
+However, if you'd like a simple way of creating web content using a templating language, then static is for you.
+You don't need to write any javascript code or learn any heavyweight frameworks.
+All content is compiled ahead of time and can be served with various web servers.
+Content and formatting are key to static sites so keep the focus and let static do the rest for you.

-There are 2 motivations for static:
+## Features

-1. Compile .amber or .markdown files into .html
+1. Compile .amber, .markdown, .md files into .html
+1. Allow for testing of static content before staging
-1. Facilitate staging of sites to remote services
+1. Facilitate staging of sites

 ## Requirements